Many events can lead to transferring or relocating to a new city for a job:

 - You desire a lifestyle change and recognize the personal and professional advantages behind such a move

-Regardless of the reason, relocating homeowners have a big hurdle to clear: selling their house.
+Regardless of the reason, relocating homeowners have a big hurdle to clear: selling their house for job relocation.
 Fortunately, taking a single — but vital — step can make all the difference in the experience.

 That step?
 Making a commitment to selling your house.

 Committing to your job transfer means going “all in” on the next exciting chapter of your life.
-And when you commit to selling your house for a job transfer, you also commit to less stress and more flexible cash on hand.
+And when you commit to selling your current house for a job relocation, you also commit to less stress and more flexible cash on hand during job relocation.